AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 - Making sure the `MsalRedirectComponent` is bootstrapped
 - Optionally: adding `MsalGuard` to all your routes if you want all your routes protected

-See our [Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts) for examples of how to protect routes with `MsalGuard`.
+Our older [Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts) demonstrates how to protect routes with `MsalGuard` and the hash location strategy.

 ### Why is my app looping when logging in with redirect?

 One of the common reasons your app may be looping while logging in with redirects is due to improper usage of the `loginRedirect()` API.
 We recommend that you do not call `loginRedirect()` in the `ngOnInit` in the `app.component.ts`, as this will attempt to log in with every page load, often before any redirect has finished processing.

 Redirects **must** be handled either with the `MsalRedirectComponent` or with calling `handleRedirectObservable()`.
 See our docs on redirects [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular/docs/redirects.md) for more information.
 Additionally, any interaction or account validation should be done after  subscribing to the `inProgress$` observable and filtering for `InteractionStatus.None`.
-Please see our [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/30b5ff95e2ff2cc827d98118004d92968bb67b3f/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app.component.ts#L27) for an example.
+Please see our [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v3-samples/angular15-sample-app/src/app/app.component.ts#L43) for an example.

 ## How do I implement self-service sign-up?
 MSAL Angular supports self-service sign-up in the auth code flow.
 Please see our docs [here](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#popuprequest) for supported prompt values in the request and their expected outcomes, and [here](http://aka.ms/s3u) for an overview of self-service sign-up and configuration changes that need to be made to your Azure tenant.
 Please note that that self-service sign-up is not available in B2C and test environments.